bmroach/Audio_Effects_Suite/README.md

 Emails: bmroach@bu.edu & eisea@bu.edu

-Intended Use: CS591 (Computational Audio) Final Project
+Intended Use: CS591 (Computational Audio) Final Project Satisfaction and Research

 Purpose: Overlay simulated, parameter differentiable reverberation on .wav audio files using Python, and export to a .wav files.